SCANS-Survey/.github/profile/README.md

 1. [scansapp](https://github.com/SCANS-Survey/scansapp) - an Android (phone or tablet) app that has sightings buttons, captures webcam images, and sends voice to the PAMGuard data recorder.
 2. [loggervoices](https://github.com/SCANS-Survey/loggervoices) - a [PAMGuard plugin module](https://www.pamguard.org/pluginmodules.html) that captures voices from the app and records them to files whenever sightings buttons are pressed.
 3. [scansappnmea](https://github.com/SCANS-Survey/scansappnmea) - a [PAMGuard plugin module](https://www.pamguard.org/pluginmodules.html) that receives location data from the app in NMEA format.
 This means that the mobile device / scasnapp can be used in place of a normal GPS unit within PAMGuard.
+4. [Validation](https://github.com/SCANS-Survey/validation) - Data validation code for use at sea and for offline processing.

-Configuration files, sample databases, etc. are in the [SCANS](https://github.com/SCANS-Survey/SCANS) repository.
-See the readme and wiki in that repository (under development) for instructions on how to set things up.
+5. Configuration files, sample databases, etc. are in the [SCANS](https://github.com/SCANS-Survey/SCANS) repository.

+See the readme files in individual repositories and wiki's in the scansapp repository (under development) for instructions on how to set things up.

 Additional help material will (eventually) be incorporated into the PAMGuard help pages for [PAMGuard Logger Forms](https://www.pamguard.org/olhelp/visual_methods/loggerFormsHelp/docs/loggerFormsOverview.html), the Webcam capture module, etc.